Carnival currently operates 29 cruise ships with even more newbuilds scheduled to join the fleet between 2027 and 2033.

 Venice Class – Former Costa Cruises Vessels

-Next is the Venice Class ships, which were originally built for Costa Cruises, a sister company of Carnival.
+Next are the Venice-class ships, which were originally built for Costa Cruises, a sister company of Carnival.
 Carnival Venezia first set sail as Costa Venezia, while Carnival Firenze was initially Costa Firenze.

 Back in 2015, Carnival Corporation signed a deal for five new ships to be delivered between 2019 and 2022, with two earmarked for Costa Cruises’ expansion into the Chinese market.
 However, when the 2020 global shutdown derailed those plans, the ships were reassigned to Carnival Cruise Line instead.